 Hangover Music, Vol. VI. entered the US charts and proved to be the band's best-selling album so far.
 In 2005, the Mafia album reached the Billboard top 20.
 Spitfire released a Zakk Wylde retrospective, featuring two new songs, called Kings Of Damnation in 2005 as a parting shot for the act.
 Roadrunner Records signed the band in early 2006.
 The band’s next album would be called Shot To Hell.
 The gang released a live DVD, entitled The European Invasion - Doom Troopin' Live, on June 27th, 2006.

 After a period of silence, a new compilation called Skullage was due on April 21st, 2009.
 It was to be released in three different formats, namely CD, DVD and CD/DVD.
 Zakk Wylde performed the US national anthem, The Star-Spangled Banner, on May 29th of 2009 in Denver, Colorado in the middle of game six of the playoffs game between the Denver Nuggets and the Los Angeles Lakers.
 Black Label Society was touring the USA with mallcore bands Mudvayne and Static-X that summer.
 A movie, called Bones, featured an appearance by guitarist Zakk Wylde.
 It was due in 2010 and revolved around the story of despondent youths.
 Wylde was being replaced in Ozzy Osbourne once again; although the guitarist had expressed ignorance about the issue and gone on to severely criticize the lack of communication from his “boss”.
 Wylde was recovering following a medical emergency to remove blood clots from his lungs and leg in August of 2009.
 He was taken to the hospital after a concert in Montana on the 19th of August.
 The rest of the Pedal To The Metal Tour was cancelled.
 Black Label Society signed to E1 for North America and Roadrunner Records for Europe in 2010.
 A new album was due in the summer.
 Drummer Craig Nunenmacher left Black Label Society though.
 Black Label Society recruited drummer Will Hunt (Evanescence, Static-X, Stuck Mojo and Tommy Lee) to play on the band's upcoming album and tour.
 Black Label Society picked Order Of The Black as the title for its next album, which was due in North America on August 10th 2010 through new label E1 Music.
 The album would come with four different covers - one for each territory.
 Black Label Society would headline the Black Label Berzerkus tour in North America in autumn 2010.
 The two-month trek would also feature Clutch, Children Of Bodom and 2cents.
 Cherry Lane Music issued a book called Order Of The Black in 2011 of Black Label Society featuring transcriptions of all 13 songs from the band's Searing 2010 CD.
 Several Black Label Society concerts were cancelled in Europe as Zakk Wylde was suffering from inflamed vocal cords and was seeking medical attention.
 Nonetheless, Black Label Society supported Ozzy Osbourne in Oberhausen, Germany on June 13th, 2011.
 Judas Priest kicked off its Epitaph world tour on Tuesday, June 7th, 2011 in Tilburg, The Netherlands.
 The concert was the band's first concert with its latest addition, guitarist Richie Faulkner (Dirty Deeds and Lauren Harris) who had replaced K.K.
 Downing.
 The band was touring North America in the autumn (mostly in November) with openers Thin Lizzy and Black Label Society.
 Black Label Society recruited Chad Szeliga (Breaking Benjamin and Ourafter) as the band's new drummer in 2011.
 He replaced live stand-in Mike Froedge (Speed X and Doubledrive).
 In late 2011, Back On Black reissued the first six albums of Black Label Society on 180-gram heavyweight vinyl in deluxe gatefold sleeves.
 The first 1,000 copies of each title were available on coloured vinyl.
 Glorious Christmas Songs That Will Make Your Black Label Heart Feel Good was an EP of acoustic and instrumental Christmas classics from Black Label Society.
 The band was touring the USA with Guns N’ Roses.
 James McVay, the criminal who slashed the throat of a 75-year-old South Dakota nurse, claimed that he became involved with a "cult" called the ‘Black Label Society’ which he claimed was founded by Zakk Wylde.
 The man had concocted a plan to kill US president Obama.
 Guitarist Zakk Wylde and his wife, Barbaranne, had a fourth child in 2012.
 He was named Sabbath Page Wielandt Wylde.
 Another son was called Hendrix.
 Black Label Society replaced guitarist Nick Catanese with Lizzy Borden’s Dario Lorina.
 The new Black Label Society album, Catacombs Of The Black Vatican, would be released in Europe on April 7th through Mascot and one day later in North America through eOne Music.
 Zakk Wylde's Blue Bullseye Gibson LP guitar and leather vest were stolen on Friday, March 14th, 2014 from his tour bus at the Chicago, Illinois stop of the Experience Hendrix tour at the Chicago Theater.
 The guitar was soon recovered in a local pawn shop.
 The new album, Catacombs Of The Black Vatican, sold 26,000 copies in the USA in its first week of release to debut at position Number 5 on The Billboard 200 chart.
 Black Label Society would be on US show Late Night With Seth Meyers on Tuesday, May 6th performing the song My Dying Time.
 Guitarist Zakk Wylde left Gibson and Marshall behind and launched his own company, Wylde Audio.
 Guitar player Zakk Wylde would release an album called Book Of Shadows II on April 8th of 2016 through eOne Music.
 This was the guitar player’s first solo record since 1996's Book Of Shadows.
+Black Label Society’s 2018 full-length album, Grimmest Hits, was released on January 19th through Entertainment One.
+The band was touring North America with Corrosion Of Conformity.

 BLACK LABEL SOCIETY - ALCOHOL FUELED BREWTALITY LIVE + 5 - SPITFIRE